PowerShell/vscode-powershell/docs/troubleshooting.md

     may be opportunities to improve our integration with it in the [PowerShell Extension] too.
 - `Write-Progress` doesn't output to the console - [#140]
+  - `Write-Progress` is available in the PowerShell Preview Extension

 ## Reporting an Issue